 Seaweed farming has been encouraged to prevent the people from over-exploiting the marine resources.
 The local fishermen-turned-seaweed farmers, who now earn more than before, act as the park’s eyes and ears, as they begin to realize that destruction of coral reefs and the ecosystem adversely affects their seaweed farms.

 Many organizations and volunteers including WWF Malaysia, the Semporna Islands Project, the UK Darwin Initiative and the Netherlands Centre for Biodiversity (NCB) Naturalis, just to name a few, have been working hard to ensure that the unique treasures of this area may be enjoyed by generations to come.

 Among the projects involving conservation and management of Tun Sakaran Marine Park include:

-- WWF Malaysia’s Sulu-Sulawesi Marine Ecoregion Programme – Semporna Priority Conservation Area (PCA) by WWF Malaysia
+- Sulu-Sulawesi Marine Ecoregion Programme – Semporna Priority Conservation Area (PCA) by WWF Malaysia

 - Semporna Marine Ecological Expedition by Netherlands Centre for Biodiversity (NCB) Naturalis, WWF Malaysia & Universiti Malaysia Sabah (UMS)

-- Semporna Islands Darwin Project by the U.K.’s Darwin Initiative and Marine Conservation Society & Sabah Parks Authority – Semporna Islands Project
+- Semporna Islands Darwin Project by the U.K.’s Darwin Initiative and Marine Conservation Society & Sabah Parks Authority (Board of Trustees of Sabah Parks)